Updated September 2020.

 The influence doesn’t stop there.
 As we continue into the mid-1800s we see over 150,000 Chinese contract workers arriving in Cuba to work the sugar plantations.
 Many of these workers stayed, and with this immigration of Asians came an introduction of new ingredients.

-Cuban Food and Restaurants in NYC With Chinese Flare
+Cuban Food and Restaurants in New York City With Chinese Flare

 Chinese immigrants opened Cuban Chinese restaurants throughout Cuba that became very popular with locals.
 In fact, Havana’s Chinatown was once the biggest and most vibrant in Latin America.
 We don’t really see these types of restaurants anymore in Cuba, as from 1959 these restauranteurs began leaving for the USA, mainly Miami and New York City.